traefik/traefik/docs/toml.md

 ```

-Items in the dynamodb table must have three attributes:
+Items in the `dynamodb` table must have three attributes:

-- 'id' : string
+- `id` : string
     - The id is the primary key.
-- 'name' : string
+- `name` : string
     - The name is used as the name of the frontend or backend.
-- 'frontend' or 'backend' : map
+- `frontend` or `backend` : map
     - This attribute's structure matches exactly the structure of a Frontend or Backend type in traefik.
-See types/types.go for details.
+See `types/types.go` for details.
 The presence or absence of this attribute determines its type.
-So an item should never have both a 'frontend' and a 'backend' attribute.
+So an item should never have both a `frontend` and a `backend` attribute.